Inside this Article

 - Five to nine: 13%

-- Ten or more: 4%
+- 10 or more: 4%

-However, the majority of freelancers (58%) do work at least once a week, suggesting the ability to get regular work regardless of whether or not it’s their only source of income.
+17. Half of Freelancers Are Intermittent WorkersAround 40% of all freelancers work less than once a week, and likely have other, more traditional income sources in addition to their freelancing.
+The majority are more consistent, with 31% working daily and 29% weekly, suggesting the ability to get regular work regardless of whether or not it’s their only source of income.

-17. Education Freelancers Value the Most
+18. Education Freelancers Value the Most

 - Degrees freelancers hold, globally: